Explore UAB

 9. Multiple Grades Other Than Passing

 Students receiving more than one grade other than passing, regardless of the type of each course (including Preparation for Residency, Scholarly Activity, and Learning Community), may be required to remediate courses, repeat courses, or recycle an academic year, or may be dismissed from the School of Medicine.
-Students receiving more than one grade other than passing, regardless of the type of each course, may also be required to stop coursework, be placed on a leave of absence, and/or be required to remediate as outlined in tables above.
+Students receiving more than one grade other than passing, regardless of the type of each course, may also be required to stop coursework, be placed on School-Initiated leave of absence, and/or be required to remediate as outlined in tables above.

 As in all cases of grades other than passing, the SASC will review each instance of failure and make determinations regarding the student’s academic progression.